But the cause closest to Mira Sorvino's heart is a long journey from the bright lights of Tinseltown and into the dark world of human trafficking.

 Mira, 45, said she was particularly moved by Tashina’s devotion to her child.

-The project was the brainchild of American housewife Kimba Langas
+Gumption: The project was the brainchild of

-Kindness: When Paul Jarzombek, CEO at the LR International shipping company, heard about the project he agreed to transport the bras from Chicago to Maputo for free
+about the project and agreed to transport the bras from Chicago to

 Bra aid: Denver-based charity Free the Girls charity collected thousands of donated bras in the U.S. to ship to Mozambique

-‘As a mom of four, I relate to her quest to make sure her daughter’s life does not follow the same terrible road hers did,’ she said.
+a mom of four, I relate to her quest to make sure her daughter’s life

+does not follow the same terrible road hers did,’ she said.
 ‘She is an incredibly brave and beautiful person’.

 The Mighty Aphrodite actress was first exposed to the issue of modern-day slavery as a spokesman for Amnesty International’s campaign Stop Violence Against Women three years ago.